cyb70289/spa/lib/README.md

 perf and ebpf tools.

-Each supported tool has a set of options that can be provided on the command line and can be checked out by typing python3 main.py <tool> --help.
+Each supported tool has a set of options that can be provided on the command line and can be checked out by typing:

+ python3 main.py <tool> --help.

 Alternatively, there is a virtual interface (recommended) that can be used to run your configuration.
 The virtual interface uses the values in the configuration